seryrzu/centroFlye/README.md

 ## Publications
-Bzikadze A., Pevzner P.A. centroFlye: Assembling Centromeres with Long Error-Prone Reads, 2019, *bioRxiv* TODO add DOI
+Bzikadze A., Pevzner P.A. centroFlye: Assembling Centromeres with Long Error-Prone Reads, 2019, *bioRxiv*

 ## Contacts
 Please report any problems to the [issue tracker](https://github.com/seryrzu/centroFlye/issues).